-This guide is created in support of EnviroLab Asia's thematic focus in research, teaching, and learning for 2018, which is on Southeast Asia in general and Thailand in particular.
+This guide is created in support of EnviroLab Asia's thematic focus in research, teaching, and learning on Southeast Asia in general and Thailand in particular.
 Click on the side menu and you will find selective resources in various formats, mostly e-books and e-videos related to the themes of the trip for you to explore on the way, in the field, or back on campus.

 About EnviroLab Asia